 Joint development project by Wärtsilä, Oshima & DNV GL comes up with Bulk Carrier design meeting the IMO 2030 environmental targets

-HELSINKI, 3-Jul-2019 — /EuropaWire/ — The next-generation 62,000 dwt Ultramax Bulk Carrier design that meets the International Maritime Organization (IMO) 2030 environmental targets has been unveiled at the Nor-Shipping exhibition in Norway.
+(PRESS RELEASE) HELSINKI, 3-Jul-2019 — /EuropaWire/ — The next-generation 62,000 dwt Ultramax Bulk Carrier design that meets the International Maritime Organization (IMO) 2030 environmental targets has been unveiled at the Nor-Shipping exhibition in Norway.
 The project is a joint development of technology group Wärtsilä, Japanese ship builder Oshima Shipbuilding, and the classification society DNV GL.

 The carrier design, optimised according to actual operating profiles, demonstrates how emission levels from conventional commercial vessels can significantly be reduced in compliance with International Maritime Organization (IMO) targets.